 Will you get the material in time?

 Where articles are available digitally at the British Library, the response may be quick.
 However, when articles have to be scanned or books requested, delivery times are dependent on availability and current workload at the BL or alternative locations, so a fast response cannot be guaranteed.
 Please bear this in mind when submitting your request and contact us if it is very urgent.

 Are you able to collect and return books from and to the library in person ?

 Will this material advance your research?

-If in doubt, ask for advice from your Liaison Librarian or speak to staff at the library enquiry desk who may be able to suggest more appropriate material.
+If in doubt, ask for advice from your Liaison Librarian or speak to staff at the library enquiry desk who may be able to suggest alternative sources.

 Have you requested this item before?